Fedora31/no-hats-bgum/programs/README.txt

-You can decompile the mod and place it in this folder, or you can download an already decompiled and up to date version here: https://github.com/Fedora31/no-hats-bgum/blob/master/nhm_source/mechbgum_no_hats_mod/no_hats_bgum.zip
+You can decompile the mod and place it in this folder, or you can download an already decompiled and up to date version here: https://github.com/Fedora31/no-hats-bgum/blob/master/nhm_source/mechbgum_no_hats_mod/no_hats_bgum.zip (a version is already installed in the input folder.
+Unless a new update came out, you shouldn't need to install it again.)

 Be sure the filepath is the same as this one: input/models/...